SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Shaghayegh-Vosoughitabar/_index.md

 - Thrust_3
 ---

-Shaghayegh Vosoughitabar is a third-year doctoral student in the electrical and computer engineering department at Rutgers University, studying under Professor Chung-Tse Michael Wu.
+Shaghayegh Vosoughitabar has graduated from electrical and computer engineering department at Rutgers University, studying under Professor Chung-Tse Michael Wu.
 Before arriving in New Jersey, Shaghayegh completed a bachelor’s and master's degree in from Iran University of Science and Technology.
 She is particularly interested in the intersectionality of metamaterial antennas and wireless communication security.
-Her current internship is at Apple, as a Wireless Systems Intern.
+Her current employment is at Apple, as a Wireless Systems RF/OTA Connectivity Engineer.